dinhomathias/Amc/Transition-guide-to-Version-4.0.md

  - disable_web_page_preview
 * In `InlineQueryResultPhoto` the parameter `mime_type` has been removed.
 JPEG is now required.
 * `ReplyKeyboardMarkup` now takes a list of a list of `KeyboardButton` instead of strings.
+ - From v4.0.2 you can use `str` again

 ## The `telegram.ext` module